Assistant coaches Brian Ferentz and Reese Morgan meet with the media

 Pair of first-year coaches meet with the media

-Reese Morgan, one of the most successful high school coaches in Iowa prep history, is in his 14th year as a member of the University of Iowa coaching staff.
-He is in his second year as Iowa's defensive line coach.
+Reese Morgan, one of the most successful high school coaches in Iowa prep history, is in his 15th year as a member of the University of Iowa coaching staff.
+He is in his third year as Iowa's defensive line coach.
 Morgan served as Iowa's offensive line coach for nine seasons after spending the first three years on the staff as tight ends coach and recruiting coordinator.

 Junior tackle Riley Reiff earned first team all-Big Ten honors in 2011, along with earning All-America recognition from several outlets.
 In addition, senior guard Adam Gettis was named second team all-Big Ten and junior center James Ferentz and senior tackle Markus Zusevics earned honorable mention recognition.